NeverGiveUp23/Networking/networkprojectone/README.md

+The main image is the Logical view of the Small Office Network.
+Accounts in Blue and Delivery in Yellow.
+Each having a Switch conection that is pointing to the router.

 ![Screenshot 2024-07-27 at 11 29 09 PM](https://github.com/user-attachments/assets/4104fd49-d044-4ed3-b3ba-5b364d271d08)
+The Next two images are showing one PC from the Accounts side and another from the Delivery side of the subnets.
+Here you can see the static IP address that I assigned to each PC within their respected ranges.
 ![Screenshot 2024-07-27 at 11 42 42 PM](https://github.com/user-attachments/assets/6f9515e0-097d-4f61-bb72-0e67c95174f1)
 ![Screenshot 2024-07-27 at 11 44 02 PM](https://github.com/user-attachments/assets/d26211c3-0208-4107-9ef3-448823e2b584)

+The final image is a ping request from one PC on the Delivery subnet to a PC on the Accounts subnet to test communication between departments.
 ![Screenshot 2024-07-27 at 11 45 58 PM](https://github.com/user-attachments/assets/cc98a6db-3a61-4a4b-b3c2-faca82ca6c78)